Medicaid Pharmacy Benefits

 - In a facility where they have to spend most of their income for medical cost

-- Indians getting services from an Indian Health Center
+- Native Americans getting services from an Indian Health Center

-- Indians getting services referred by an Indian Health Center
+- Native Americans getting services referred by an Indian Health Center

-- Receiving waver services under a 1915(c) waver
+- Receiving waiver services under a 1915(c) waiver

 - Get help from the State Disability Program

 You can see the Preferred Drug List (PDL) on this page or we can send it to you.
 Medications for family planning (birth control) never have a copay.
 There are some Medicaid members who have a copay for some brand name prescriptions.
 If you are eligible for a copay it will be $3.

 Update 5/11/2020: Due to COVID-19 we have made a change.
 At this time, there are no copays for any covered meds.